Cantaloupe may be introduced as soon as baby is ready to start solids, which is generally around 6 months of age.

 Every baby develops on their own timeline, and the suggestions on how to cut or prepare particular foods are generalizations for a broad audience.

-Wash the rind before cutting into the melon.
-Remove the rind and seeds, then cut the melon into thin crescent moons or thin rectangular shapes.
+Offer long, flat crescent moons or long, flat rectangular shapes of soft, ripe cantaloupe, seeds and rind removed.
 To encourage self-feeding, hold a piece in the air in front of baby and let the child grab it from you and bring it to the mouth on their own.
-At this age, do not serve melon balls or large chunks of cantaloupe because the firm, slippery consistency poses a high risk of choking.
+Even ripe cantaloupe can be challenging to chew, so don’t worry if baby doesn’t get much food in the belly right away.
+Avoid melon balls or large chunks of cantaloupe because the firm, slippery consistency poses a high risk of choking.

-At about 3 years of age, a child may be ready to start taking bites of cantaloupe chunks, as often sold in containers of pre-cut fruit.
+Continue serving ripe cantaloupe in long, flat pieces or as large wedges on the rind, for the child to practice taking bites from.
+At about 2 years of age, a child may be ready to start taking bites of cantaloupe chunks, as often sold in containers of pre-cut fruit.
 Chunks of cantaloupe can pose a choking risk because they are hard and slippery.
 Oftentimes, cantaloupe chunks can be about the size of a toddler’s mouth, increasing the risk that the child will attempt to place the entire fruit in their mouth instead of taking a manageable bite.
 If the child is able to eat and swallow a variety of soft, easy-to-chew foods using the following skills, they may be ready to try chunks of cantaloupe:

 Bites into food to break off smaller pieces